Observation of the Crab Nebula with the Single-Mirror Small-Size Telescope stereoscopic system at low altitude: Mono and stereo performance at

 \section{Mono and stereo performance at $510\,\rm{m\,a.s.l.}$}

 The RFs trained on the training MC dataset were used to reconstruct the direction, the energy, and to classify the particle of the point-like and diffuse gammas and diffuse protons at all simulated zenith angles.
-The resulting reconstructed events were used to calculate the IRFs (effective area, PSF, energy migration matrix, and background model), applying the same quality and selection cuts as in the real data analysis.
-The IRFs are computed from the MC testing sample using the \texttt{pyirf} Python package \citep{2023arXiv230916488D, maximilian_linhoff_2024_11190775}.
-A global cut on the image \textit{intensity} $> 45\, \mathrm{p.e.}$ is applied to bring the data and MC on the same intensity threshold (see Section~\ref{sec:crab}).
-A cut on the \textit{leakage2}\footnote{\textit{leakage2} represents a fraction of shower pixels in the two outermost rings of the camera pixels.} $< 0.7$ is also introduced to remove significantly incomplete shower images from the sample.
-The gamma/hadron separation performance based on parametrized shower images depends on the energy of the primary gamma ray.
-Low-energy gamma ray and proton showers produce less Cherenkov light and so smaller images, so that the gamma/hadron discrimination capability is challenged by the limited resolution of the optical system and by the pixel size of the camera.
-Similarly to \citet{2023ApJ...956...80A}, we introduce an energy-dependent gammaness cut to keep the same fraction (namely $60\%$) of gammas in the final sample in all energy bins.
+The resulting reconstructed events were then used to calculate the IRFs (effective area, PSF, energy migration matrix, and background model), applying the same quality and selection cuts as in the real data analysis.
+The IRFs were computed from the MC testing sample using the \texttt{pyirf} Python package \citep{2023arXiv230916488D, maximilian_linhoff_2024_11190775}.
+A global cut on the image "intensity" of $> 45\, \mathrm{p.e.}$ was applied to bring the data and MC on the same intensity threshold (see Section~\ref{sec:crab}).
+A cut on the "leakage2"\footnote{leakage2 represents a fraction of shower pixels in the two outermost rings of the camera pixels.} $< 0.7$ was also introduced to remove significantly incomplete shower images from the sample.
+The gamma-hadron separation performance based on parametrized shower images depends on the energy of the primary gamma ray.
+Low-energy gamma ray and proton showers produce less Cherenkov light and so smaller images, so that the gamma-hadron discrimination capability is challenged by the limited resolution of the optical system and by the pixel size of the camera.
+Similarly to the approach in \citet{2023ApJ...956...80A}, we introduced an energy-dependent gammaness cut to keep the same fraction (i.e., $60\%$) of gammas in the final sample in all energy bins.